busterbenson/buster-wiki/content/pieces/2019-01-04-30-fundamentals.md

 > This works ok in the real world.
 It doesn’t work at all on the internet where voices are disembodied and spaces have ill-defined borders.

 Because in the real world we tend to have more history with the people we're talking to.
-Not necessarily because of the
+Not necessarily because of the medium.

 > It also encourages a shoot-first-ask-questions-later, “thorns out” approach to reading about contentious issues.